Does Your Child’s IEP Actually Support Inclusion?

 During our 90-minute Zoom session, we walk through those key sections together.

-I’ll help you see what the IEP is really saying, where inclusion may be breaking down, and which issues matter most right now.
+I'll show you where the dots connect, and where they don't, so you can see exactly what the IEP is really saying and which issues matter most right now.

 Recording + Transcript